Red Deer, Alberta: History

-Red Deer expanded rapidly following the major discovery of hydrocarbons in Alberta in the late 1940s.
+Red Deer expanded rapidly following the discovery of major oil reserves in Alberta in the late 1940s.
 Red Deer became a centre for oil and gas and related industries, such as the Joffre Cogeneration Plant.

+North Red Deer was amalgamated in 1948.

 Government and administrative services include a hospital, a courthouse and a provincial building.

 The railway moved to the outskirts and passenger train service ceased.
 The CPR bridge is now a walking trail.

-Red Deer was Alberta's third largest city between 1981 and 2019, when Lethbridge breifly regained it.
+Red Deer is Alberta's third largest city, with a slightly higher population than Lethbridge.

-Red Deer has since regained 3rd place.

 Geography

 Climate

-Red Deer has a humid continental climate (Köppen Dfb), with something of a semi-arid influence due to city's location within Palliser's Triangle.
+Red Deer has a humid continental climate (Köppen Dfb), with something of a semi-arid influence due to the city's location within Palliser's Triangle.
 The highest temperature ever recorded in Red Deer was 37.2 C on 8 July 1906, 2 July 1924, and 28 & 29 June 1937.
 The lowest recorded temperature was -50.6 C on 17 December 1924.
 The city lies in the 4a plant hardiness zone.
 Summers are typically warm and rainy with cool nights.
 Winters are typically long, cold, and very dry.

-Neighbourhoods
+Neighbourhoods and localities

 Red Deer includes the following neighbourhoods: